-The configuration settings can be modified using UBX protocol configuration messages, see the u-blox M8 Receiver Description including Protocol Specification [2].
-The modified settings remain effective until powerdown or reset.
+The configuration settings can be modified using UBX protocol configuration messages, more information see the u-blox M8 Receiver Description Including Protocol Specification [3].
+The modified settings remain effective until power-down or reset.
 If these settings have been stored in BBR (Battery Backed RAM), then the modified configuration will be retained, as long as the backup battery supply is not interrupted.

-For NEO-M8N module, configuration can be saved permanently in SQI flash.
+The configuration can be saved permanently in flash of the LEA-M8T receiver.